 1. Very Low Refresh Rate and Ghosting Effect

-A notable disadvantage of electrophoretic display and electronic ink display is that it has a very low refresh rate compared to LCD IPS technology and AMOLED display technology.
+A notable disadvantage of electrophoretic display and electronic ink display is that it has a very low refresh rate compared to LCD IPS technology and OLED display technology.
 This is also true for other electronic paper display technologies.

 2. High Market Competition